Whatsapp Icon

 • Chemotherapy Drugs: The backbone of ALL treatment, chemotherapy is used to kill cancer cells or stop their division.
 Common chemotherapy drugs include:

-• Steroids: Steroids, such as prednisone and dexamethasone, are used to kill cancer cells and to reduce inflammation.
+• Steroids: Steroids, such as prednisone and dexamethasone, are used to kill cancer cells and reduce inflammation.
 They are often used in conjunction with chemotherapy.

 • Targeted Therapy Drugs: These drugs target specific elements of cancer cells.
 For ALL, this can include: